 Linear positive displacement pumps have been used for centuries all over the world to draw up water.
 Examples include rope pumps and chain pumps.

-What Are the Benefits of Positive Displacement Pumps?
+What Are The Benefits Of Positive Displacement Pumps?

 Different viscosities — Positive displacement pumps can handle various levels of viscosity.